NikolaVk/nva_computers/TESTING.md

 #### Site Navigation

-1. Easy acces to most pages on top and bottom of the site
+1. Easy access to most pages on top and bottom of the site
-    - There is easy acces inside the navbar with the categories button.
-Here the user can view all avaliable categories.
-The same when tryig to acces the profile and wishlist.
-The same can be said at the bottom as the footer contains the same links but widouth a dropdown.
-On mobile the categories dissapear from the footer, however the easy accesable navbar that follows the user as they scroll makes up for this.
+    - There is easy access inside the navbar with the categories button.
+Here the user can view all available categories.
+The same when trying to access the profile and wishlist.
+The same can be said at the bottom as the footer contains the same links but without a dropdown.
+On mobile the categories disappear from the footer, however the easy accessible navbar that follows the user as they scroll makes up for this.

     - Conclusion: PASSED

-2. Have quick acces for all products on the page
+2. Have quick access for all products on the page
-    - The same as above all products links can be easely accessed via the header and/or footer.
+    - The same as above all products links can be easily  accessed via the header and/or footer.

     - Conclusion: PASSED

-3. Have quick acces to the shopping bag
+3. Have quick access to the shopping bag
-    - The shopping bag as always accesable via the top right corner of the screen inside the navbar.
+    - The shopping bag as always accessible via the top right corner of the screen inside the navbar.
 The navbar follows the user on all screen types.

     - Conclusion: PASSED

-4. Have quick acces to deals
+4. Have quick access to deals
     - Upon arrival on the sites homepage 3 last added deals are displayed.
-Otherwise the navbar and footer contain the linkk for all deals.
+Otherwise the navbar and footer contain the link for all deals.

     - Conclusion: PASSED

 #### Product Sorting and Searching

-1. Enter a search querie inside a search bar
+1. Enter a search query inside a search bar
     - The searchbar is on top of every screen type so its always there when you need it.
 The navbar searches for titles and texts inside the product detail pages of each product.

     - Conclusion: PASSED

-2. Categorise the products by price and name
+2. Categorize the products by price and name
     - On all products page there is a sorting function that sorts alphabetically, categories and probably most used rating and price.

     - Conclusion: PASSED

 3. Add items to a wishlist
-    - Once the user has a registerd account they can add products to a builtin wishlist function.
+    - Once the user has a registered account they can add products to a builtin wishlist function.
 These remain for as long as the account is active.

     - Conclusion: PASSED

-4. Have easy acces to all categories
+4. Have easy access to all categories
     - The same is already mentioned above, but its very easy to sort out the categories with the navbar and footer links.

     - Conclusion: PASSED